Preserving Hong Kong's Vanishing Martial Arts

 In fact, the decline of Hong Kong kung fu has been going on for half a century or more.
 Long before Bruce Lee enjoyed cinematic success in the 1970s as Hong Kong’s first global superstar, some of the martial arts he studied were already losing their hold on the Hakka villages of the New Territories.
 (The film star was trained in Wing Chun kung fu, which some experts say bears more resemblance to the Hakka style of fighting than it does to the styles of the Cantonese ethnic majority.)

 Work in the impoverished, hardscrabble Hakka settlements was scarce, and jobs in Hong Kong’s nascent manufacturing sector were low paid.
 Many men, therefore, took advantage of Hong Kong’s status as a British colony to emigrate to the U.K., to be hired in the restaurants and takeaways of London, Birmingham and Manchester.
 Others signed up as seamen on the countless cargo ships that came through Hong Kong’s busy port.
 Wherever Hakka men found employment — from Liverpool to Rotterdam to Sydney — they sent for their fellow villagers and clansmen to join them.
 In this way, entire villages across the New Territories were emptied in a short space of time.
-Lee Chun Lam tells TIME that around 90 percent of the Hakka in Wo Hang left.
+Lee Chun-lam tells TIME that around 90% of the Hakka in Wo Hang left.

 Meanwhile, development and population booms put the squeeze on rents.
 Many kung fu masters fled to Hong Kong in the late 1960s to escape the chaos of Mao Zedong’s Cultural Revolution.
 They set up their schools on Kowloon tenement rooftops — in those days, among the cheapest premises to be had in the urban area.
 But as waves of refugees continued to arrive from mainland China, demand for rooftop space spiked.
 A roaring economy, and scarce land area, meanwhile kept the price of other forms of property prohibitively high.
 Half way across the world, kung fu was a sensation.
 From late March to mid October 1973 six Hong Kong kung fu films held the No. 1 spot at U.S. box offices.
 But in Hong Kong itself, taking on the relatively extravagant square footage required for a busy martial arts gym was simply beyond the means of most sifu.

 In recent decades, the pressure on kung fu has only intensified.
 The proliferation of different forms of entertainment, and a far greater choice of forms of exercise — from squash courts to skate parks to hiking trails and regular gyms — means that the territory’s young people have a plethora of ways of keeping themselves entertained and fit.
-When they do express an interest in combat sports, it is in its currently modish forms — muay Thai, for example, or Mixed Martial Arts.
+When they do express an interest in combat sports, it is in its currently modish forms — Muay Thai, for example, or mixed martial arts.
 Kung fu is often seen as outdated or, even worse, brings to mind the slapstick form of fighting found in Jackie Chan films.

 ‘Endless grinding will make a sword treasured’

-The last bastion of Tung Kong Chow Ka Southern Praying Mantis style is on the ninth floor of a nondescript grey building in Kowloon’s Mong Kok neighborhood — an area known for its street food, cheap shopping, brothels and occasional Triad fights.
+The last bastion of Tung Kong Chow Ka Southern Praying Mantis style is on the ninth floor of a nondescript gray building in Kowloon’s Mong Kok neighborhood — an area known for its street food, cheap shopping, brothels and occasional triad fights.

 On a recent Wednesday, 13 barefoot students scuttled across a vinyl floor among boxes of promotional calendars and polythene wrapped unicorn masks.
 Fixed to the wall was a rack holding swords, staffs, and a spear of the kind used in the elaborate, twirling, Plum Blossom routine.
 On another wall, extractor fans sucked in grilled pork fumes from the apartment next door, instead of fresh air.